 I have recognized over the past week that when I see the word “SALE!’ attached to something I want, I am extremely tempted to be self-indulgent.
-Following in the footsteps of my Mom, I’m the shopper who is rarely if ever tempted by anything that is full price, but if you put the ‘sale’ ticket on it, I’ve found it can be difficult (sometimes it seems almost ‘impossible’!) for me to resist.
+Following in the footsteps of my Mom, I’m the shopper who is rarely if ever tempted to buy anything that is full price, but if you put the ‘sale’ ticket on it, I’ve found it can be difficult (sometimes it seems almost ‘impossible’!) for me to resist.
 Whether I need it or not.
 Maybe that’s not your issue, but my guess is that you too often find yourself being self-indulgent rather than self-controlled.

 We live in a culture that promotes and rewards self-indulgence: America’s motto for today seems to be, “If it feels good, do it!
 And don’t judge me for anything I do!”
 According to Webster’s dictionary, to indulge means, “to yield to the gratification or practice of habit without restraint or control”.
 Virtually every advertisement entices us to indulge ourselves, to satisfy our every sensual urge.
 Obesity statistics and bulging waistlines reveal that we indulge in food.
 Most Americans’ lives are consumed and satiated with sports, TV, movies, Facebook,Youtube, Instagram and a myriad of other forms of entertainment that ‘feed our flesh’.
 The indebtedness of the vast majority of Americans and their families is indicative that we are a culture that indulges ourselves with ‘more and better’ things that we falsely think will enhance our lives.
 Our culture’s addiction to alcohol and illegal as well as prescription drugs is also symptomatic of our desire to avoid any kind of pain and indulge in whatever seems to give us pleasure—even if the pleasure is momentary.
 The whole sexual ‘revolution’– including the increasing ‘normalization’ of promiscuity, adultery, homosexual sex, bi-sexual sex, and now each person supposedly ‘choosing’ the sex he or she ‘feels’ they should be (or to be no sex at all)— also testifies to our nation’s grave sin of self-indulgence.